spoonbobo/U2Seg/README.md

   <img src="https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/unsupervised-universal-image-segmentation/unsupervised-semantic-segmentation-on-coco-7">
 </a>

+## Team Introduction

+This repository has been enhanced and extended by **COMP7404 Group 11** from the University of Hong Kong.
+Our team has added comprehensive demo capabilities, ground truth comparison tools, and improved visualization features to make U2Seg more accessible for research and educational purposes.

+**Team Members:**
+- **Group 11** - COMP7404 Advanced Machine Learning
+- **Institution:** University of Hong Kong
+- **Course:** COMP7404 - Advanced Topics in Machine Learning

+Our contributions include:
+- Enhanced demo script with ground truth comparison (`u2seg_demo_with_gt.py`)
+- Side-by-side visualization of predictions vs. ground truth
+- Improved documentation and usage examples
+- Video processing capabilities
+- Extended evaluation tools

 <!-- ## Features
 - U2Seg is the first universal unsupervised image segmentation model that can tackle unsupervised semantic-aware instance, semantic and panoptic segmentation tasks using a unified framework.
 - U2Seg can learn unsupervised object detectors and instance segmentors solely on ImageNet-1K.